alunny/pluginstall/README.md

         <engine name="cordova" version="<1.8.1" />
     </engines>

-Tools may abort plugin installation if the target project does not meet the engine constraints.
+Pluginstall will abort plugin installation if the target project does not meet the engine constraints.

-> MikeR: This needs to be less general.
-E.g., "Pluginstall will abort plugin installation"

 ### &lt;name&gt; element